bluz71/bluz71.github.io/_posts/2017-06-14-a-few-vim-tmux-mappings.md

 - `Control-]`, complete using the project tags file

-- `Control-Space`, context and programming language aware omni-completion
+- `Control-Space`, language and context aware omni-completion

 - `Control-t`, **t**erm completion from the current file, use `Control-n` to extend a completion to multiple words